 As I said, it didn’t take us long to realize that the common wisdom around here was not a winning strategy.
 All 15 of the original cats had either died or disappeared within a few months of our moving here.
 One of the feral cats gave birth in the middle of the barn and then ran away, never to return, so we raised those five kittens on goat milk.

 Pepper, the cat in the other three photos, is one of the best rodent patrol officers we’ve ever had, killing rats, as well as mice.
-He is six years old now and even catches and kills rabbits in the garden.
+He is eight years old now and even catches and kills rabbits in the garden.
 That sounds sad, but it’s also really sad when you walk out to the garden and see that 20 or so of your pepper transplants from yesterday have been eaten down to the dirt.

 Cats play a vital role on a homestead, helping to keep the rodent populations under control.
 Just as I would want a valued employee to stick around for a long time, I want my barn cats to stick around and continue doing a great job for a long time.
 That means I’m going to do everything I can to keep them healthy and happy.